dsml4/dsml4s8e/README.md

 ### Cell 4: passing notebook outputs to next pipeline steps

-In the last cell we inform the next steps of the pipeline where data produced by the current notebook are stored.
+In the last cell we inform next steps of the pipeline where data produced by the current notebook is stored.
 Now we can link this notebook(step) with the next notebooks representing pipeline steps.
 To do this we need to declare this notebook outputs as inputs for the next netbooks.
 ```python
 op.pass_outs_to_next_step()